kopiahhaji/MobaXterm-Keygen/README.md

    - Username must contain only letters (no spaces, numbers, or special characters)
    - Try refreshing the page and generating again

+3. **Customization Not Applying?**
+   - Verify that you've merged the customization with your license file
+   - Make sure the merged file is named exactly `Custom.mxtpro`
+   - Try restarting MobaXterm after placing the file in the installation directory

 ## Technical Details

-This tool uses client-side processing to generate valid license keys based on your inputs.
-The activation file is generated directly in your browser - no data is sent to any server.
+This tool uses client-side processing to generate valid license keys and customization files based on your inputs.
+Everything is generated directly in your browser - no data is sent to any server, ensuring your privacy and security.

 ## Disclaimer